What Is ADAS and What Features Does It Include?

 The Case for Lower Premiums

 However, not all insurers apply these discounts the same way.
 Some reduce premiums directly; others simply build the lower risk into the vehicle model's base rate.
-It pays to ask your insurer specifically whether your car's ADAS features qualify for a discount.
+It pays to ask your insurer specifically whether your car's ADAS features qualify for a discount and confirm your VIN is correctly decoded in their system.

 The ADAS Paradox: Safer Cars, Higher Repair Bills